hi! i'm lauren,

 a digital storyteller from Mississippi living in DC.

-I'm a videographer & editor working primarialy on personal, non-fiction storytelling.
-I'm interested in cultural histories of music and food, the Middle East and North Africa, the American Deep South, civil and labor rights, nostalgia, and family histories.Currently: camera & editor at Dot Lemon, co-founder of the Shu Kaman? podcast, and Master's candidate in the Center for Contemporary Arab Studies at Georgetown University.I'm available for freelance & gig work!
+I'm a videographer & editor working primarily on personal, non-fiction storytelling.
+I'm interested in cultural histories of music and food, the Middle East and North Africa, the American Deep South, civil and labor rights, nostalgia, and family histories.Currently: video, photog, & social media at Gender+ Justice Initiative; camera & editor at Dot Lemon; and co-founder of the Shu Kaman? podcast.I'm available for freelance & gig work!
 Send me a message.

 Awards